airacommunity/AIRA-User-Guide/F.1. Tools Explaination.md

 - **Drag and Drop:**
    - Locate the "Sub Workflow" tool in the Tools Section of the AIRA Designer interface.
-   - Drag the "Sub Workflow" tool onto your workflow canvas.
+   - Drag the "Sub Workflow" tool onto your workflow designer.

 - **Connect:**
    - Connect the "Sub Workflow" tool to the required place in your workflow where you want to invoke the subworkflow.